GreenFieldProject/NewsyProject-ALLin/README.md

 ## Features:

-> Account for each user with authentication and authorizaiton
+> Account for each user with authentication and authorizaiton.
-> share thoughts , new , cooking tips , beauty tips , bedtime stories for children
+> Share thoughts, news, cooking tips, beauty tips and bedtime stories for children.
-> delete the posts that you share
+> Delete the posts that you share.
-> read other users posts
+> See other users posts.
-> filter posts by category
+> Filter posts by category.
-> like other peoples  posts if you want to
+> Like other users posts.
-> save the post that you want to keep in your favorites
+> Save the post that you want to keep in your favorites.
-> unsave post from favorites
+> Unsave post from favorites.